 - 10. TRESP requires three types of major interventions to be taken up.
 The requirement of land depends on the type and size of the intervention.
-The land requirements for this project will be related to: - Selected expansion of Post-harvest infrastructure and processing facilities: This infrastructure expansion for processing and storage is most likely to happen within existing facilities, on land provided by Village Committee (VC) or leased by private landowner/ member of producer societies, who will directly benefit the individuals or their collectives.
-Under TRESP about 20 Integrated Rubber Processing Facilities are proposed to be set up.
-In Tripura rubber processing is largely undertaken by Rubber Production Societies (RPS) that operate small processing units with average production capacity of 200 sheets per day.
-These units require constructed sheds of approx. 760 square feet for sheeting and smoking of rubber.
-Any additional space available is used for storage and water harvesting, considering the large water requirement.
-Currently, the VC or Panchayat provides this land to the RPS and in case of its non-availability, one or more members lease their private land to the society.
-The same modality is expected to be adopted under TRESP. - Upgradation of existing School Buildings and Construction of Model School Complexes: Most of this construction and upgradation work will take place within existing government school campuses and will not have any additional land requirement.
-No greenfield school complexes are proposed under the project. - Road construction under 3 categories, (A) existing roads upgraded to Black Top (290 kms), (B) existing brick-soled roads upgraded to black top (208 kms), and (C) earthen roads/ tracks upgraded to all weather roads (30 kms): These roads would connect around 748 habitations in the project area and would have an average width of 3.0-3.75 meters or about 5.5 meters in case of intermediate rural roads.
+The land requirements for this project will be related to: - > Roads.
+Road construction will be under 3 categories, (A) existing roads upgraded to Black Top (290 kms), (B) existing brick-soled roads upgraded to black top (208 kms), and (C) earthen roads/ tracks upgraded to all weather roads (30 kms): These roads would connect around 748 habitations in the project area and would have an average width of 3.0-3.75 meters or about 5.5 meters in case of intermediate rural roads.
 The average each chainage is currently expected to be between 3 to 5 kms long.
 All category A and category B roads will be constructed on existing alignments and RoW, within the existing width.
 Most category C roads will also be developed on existing alignments, but may require additional lands in some cases to create additional features for road safety, slope protection, altering cross-sections, expanding carriageway or altering alignment to create efficiency or minimize adverse impacts.
 In some alignments under Type B and C small parcels of additional land may be required along the alignment that could belong to local bodies or private landowners.
 As per past precedent, average width of land donated under PMGSY is between 2-3 feet, with length dependent on the alignment and landowner's frontage.
 On an average small land donations are requested from 8-10 persons per 5 kilometer of the section, mainly for Type B & C roads.
 In tribal areas, on an average 5 percent of the total roads/ routes require private land donation, although in non-tribal areas, owing to higher population density, the average is much higher, touching 70-80 percent in some cases.
 In case public land or land from private donation is available, 6 meter wide roads are designed, with 3.75 meter of carriageway and 1.125 meter of RoW on each side.
-However, if lesser width is available, especially in case of roads passing through habitations, then available width is considered while planning. - 11.
-Likely adverse impacts related to land-take are the following: - Direct, minor impact on asset ownership of landowners due to land donation, - Partial loss of livelihood/ income on the landowners affected by land take, - Impact on livelihoods of tenants, agricultural labourers and community members accessing the procured land, - Resettlement impacts on squatters or encroachers along the alignment,
+However, if lesser width is available, especially in case of roads passing through habitations, then available width is considered while planning.